 What would your colleagues say about your personality?

-To respond to this question well, it is important that you get well prepared before the interview.
+To respond to this question well, you must get well-prepared before the interview.
 You can interact with your close friends and ask them how they can describe you.
-During the interview, if you’re asked this question, it is advisable to answer it with a short story or a good illustration.
+During the interview, if you’re asked this question, you should answer it with a short story or a good illustration.
 For instance, you can offer the following answer:

 What can your boss say about you?